ExpositionEngineering/exposition-engineering-podcast-peer-reviews-starter/README.md

 ## 🏁 Introduction

-This project invites you to describe the visual identity for a podcast on the topic of picking an academic major at an undergraduate  institution like Allegheny College.
+This project invites you to report and reflect on the peer review process that you completed while preparing for interviews of the podcast that this class will create.
 In addition to writing all of the required content in the file that contains a list of your podcast peer reviews and your reflection on the peer review process, you will practice the use of `git` and GitHub and learn how to check the writing in a Markdown file through the use of tools like the [GatorGrade](https://github.com/GatorEducator/gatorgrade) program that runs the automated grading checks provided by [GatorGrader](https://github.com/GatorEducator/gatorgrader).

 Please note that the content provided in the `README.md` file for this GitHub